 In this article, I will be sharing our daily itinerary and experiences; this guide that will equip you with need-to-know information for a safe and enjoyable motorbike journey on the Ha-Giang loop.

-The next few sections will provide you with everything you need to know about motorbiking the Ha Giang loop.
+The next few sections will provide you with everything you need to know about motorbiking the Ha Giang loop route.
 Keep these three very important considerations in mind:

 1. Most locals do not English, so we recommend learning a few key phrases in Vietnamese.
 Use an offline google translate app on your phone and consider buying a Vietnamese travel phrase book.